-Livingston man accused of housing missing 14-year-old girl from Indiana
+Livingston man facing charges of alleged child sexual abuse with missing 14-year-old girl from Indiana

 Latest Weather Blog

-Livingston man accused of housing missing 14-year-old girl from Indiana
+Livingston man facing charges of alleged child sexual abuse with missing 14-year-old girl from Indiana

 LIVINGSTON - The Livingston Parish Sheriff's Office arrested a man accused of housing a missing 14-year-old girl from Indiana.